-Literacy encompasses the ability to read and to write.
-These two skills are critical to the future success of all children in school.
-It is well documented that the most important years for the development of these skills are between birth and the age of eight.
-From the day children join us, no matter what age they are, we begin to share our love of literacy with them so that they can grow to be school children, teenagers and adults who are able to read and write competently and who have a love and appreciation of the joys of literature and the prowess of being able to write well.
+Literacy includes both the ability to read and to write.
+These two skills are critical to the future success of all children in school and beyond (Cultural Capital).
+The most important years for the development of these skills are between birth and the age of eight.
+From the day children join us at The Muswell Hill Preschool, no matter what age they are, we begin to share our love of literacy with them so that they can grow to be school children, teenagers and adults who are able to read and write competently and who have a love and appreciation of the joys of reading and the sense of achievement of being able to write well.

-We employ a qualified Early Years teacher in each of our preschools.
-Their time is dedicated to teaching literacy, numeracy and early science through age appropriate interesting often cross curricular activities.
+We employ a qualified Early Years teacher at the Muswell Hill Preschool.
+Their time is dedicated to teaching literacy, mathematics and early science and technology through age appropriate interesting often cross curricular activities.

 Our nurseries are rich in print, with words and sentences used in displays and in the environment.
 This provides opportunities for the children to see written words and letters around them and script used for different purposes.
 Our qualified Early Years teacher introduces our pre-schoolers to the alphabet and for those who are ready and interested will teach them to read letters, words and sentences.

 Writing and mark making areas are created in all the studios so that our children can enjoy using a wide range of interesting writing tools in their play.
 Children are encouraged to write letters in sand, to paint and to draw as they begin to be interested in letters and sounds.
 This leads to our teachers encouraging children to copy words, starting with their own names.
 We teach children how to hold writing implements appropriately.
 Staff will scribe for children, writing their thoughts and descriptions both by hand and on computers and the children will often copy text that staff have written.

 In ensuring that our children have positive early years experiences we are supporting the development of future generations or readers, writers and learners.